Vanilla Bean Panna Cotta is not much tougher than making a box of jello, but is so much more elegant, impressive, and delicious!

 Sweet and juicy macerated raspberries spilled across the top of the inverted custard and made for a memorable presentation.
-I knew I’d need to recreate this panna cotta recipe at home.
+I was inspired to make a White Chocolate Panna Cotta.

 What Is Panna Cotta?

-Panna Cotta is a chilled, creamy, molded Italian dessert.
+Panna Cotta is a chilled, creamy, molded Italian dessert that’s also known as Cooked Cream.
 Using gelatin to solidify the shape, it can be infused with all sorts of delicious flavors and garnished with beautiful toppings.
-Since it needs to gel, panna cotta is a terrific make-ahead dessert.
+Since it needs time to gel in the refrigerator, panna cotta is a terrific make-ahead dessert.

 How to Make a Panna Cotta Recipe

 To allow the panna cotta to gel properly, plain gelatin has to be dissolved in a warm liquid.
 For this recipe, the cream, sugar, and salt are heated in a saucepan.
 The gelatin is allowed to soften in a few tablespoons of water, then added to the warm cream mixture.
 Other flavorings are added, then the panna cotta is poured into molds or serving dishes and chilled for 4 hours or longer.

 PRO-Tip: After whisking the gelatin into the cream, rub a bit of the liquid between your fingers to make sure the gelatin is dissolved before continuing.
 If the gelatin does not melt, the panna cotta will be loose instead of setting properly.